artalogica/stretch_dex_teleop/README.md

 ## Stretch Data Collection with Main Camera

 ### Instructions for Running
-On the stretch terminal, run the command `python ar_collect.py `
+On the stretch terminal, run the command `python ar_collect.py `.
+When prompted, input what task you are collecting the information for.
+This will stored in a folder in `data`.

 On the oculus quest, open the application called "arcapston_cam"